Norwhales/GenerateCsv/Readme.md

-Learn and write CSV files in Java.
+Write CSV files in Java.